The Reason We're Attracted to People Who Look Like Us

 When Amy and Jonathan, from Hertfordshire, United Kingdom, went on their first date, just 10 minutes after meeting, Amy asked if they looked related.

-"He'd literally been thinking the same thing," Amy recalled.
+"He'd literally been thinking the same thing," Amy said.
 "It made me question if it was a bit odd to fancy someone who looked similar to me, but then there have been quite a lot of articles about trusting faces that look similar to yours, so we made peace with it."

 Amy and Jonathan, who seem to prove the theory, have always wondered if there must be truth in finding your own features attractive when you see them in other people.

-Why are there so many lookalike partners?
+Why are there so many lookalike couples?

 Science agrees.
 One 1987 theory in the journal Motivation and Emotion suggested that after 25 years of cohabitation, couples tend to develop the same facial features because of shared emotions and subconscious facial mimicry.
 Couples actually grow to look more like each other over time.